trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 .. figure:: images/luminapanelplugin17.png
    :scale: 100%

-:numref:`Figure %s: Workspace Switcher <luminapanelplugin17>`
+   Workspace Switcher

+The Workspace Switcher, seen in
-Used to switch between virtual desktops.
-Click the monitor icon to show a drop down menu of all workspaces.
+:numref:`Figure %s <luminapanelplugin17>`, is used to switch between virtual desktops.
+Click the :guilabel:`monitor` icon to show a drop down menu of all workspaces.
 The active workspace will have asterisks (*) before and after its name.